utah-cs4470-sp23/class/spec.md

 ```

 Shadowing is always illegal in JPL: it is a compile time error to bind
-a name that is already visible from the current scope.
-Thus, no JPL
+a name that is already visible from the current scope, including a
-program can contain two functions with the same name, and it is always
+type alias.
+Thus, no JPL program can contain two functions with the
-an error to introduce a function with the same name as a built-in
+same name, and it is always an error to introduce a function with the
-function.
-It is not even legal to have a function-scoped variable with
+same name as a built-in function.
+It is not even legal to have a
-the same name as a global.
+function-scoped variable with the same name as a global.

 JPL compilers must provide builtin functions including the following
 math functions: